face0xff/ctf/2021/Aero_CTF_2021/not_received_prize.md

 }
 ```

 That's right, we have to make the admin solve a math operation.
 Of course, it changes every time, and the operator changes too (addition, substraction...).
-Nothing really technically relevant so I will skip this part.
+Nothing really technically relevant (except perhaps that you couldn't use `eval` because CSP doesn't like it) so I will skip this part.

 Once solved, the `/api/admin/pz/check` route returns: